-IMPORTANT: The following information is regarding the application process specifically for the Water Cooperation and Peace joint education programme.
+IMPORTANT: The following information is regarding the application process specifically for the Water Cooperation and Diplomacy joint education programme.

 INSTRUCTIONS FOR PREPARING AN APPLICATION

 The Water Cooporation and Diplomacy MA is a joint education programme with UPEACE, the Institute for Water Education (UNESCO-IHE), and Oregon State University (OSU).
 Although the programme encompasses elements from the three institutions, the admissions process is handled by UPEACE.

 UPEACE accepts applications in electronic format only through our on-line application form.
 Applicants are therefore advised to first collect all supporting documents and other required information before submitting the form.
 Incomplete applications will not be reviewed.

 The documentation and information provided in an application reflects on the quality of the applicant.
 Please be sure that it is complete and accurate and that all essays and supplementary materials are representative of the applicant’s work.
 It is not acceptable to misrepresent accomplishments; borrow from the works of others without proper acknowledgment; or to submit material that has been written, re-written, or heavily edited by others.
 Breaches of these protocols will result in immediate rejection of the application.